Day 1 : Begin the Inca Trail Day 2 : Inca Trail Day 3 : Inca Trail Day 4 : Inca Trail to Machu Picchu

 Av.
 Pachacutec 109, Aguas Calientes

-Ideally located near the Aguas Calientes train station and close to where the buses depart for the short ride to Machu Picchu, the recently renovated El MaPi Hotel is perfect for travelers who want to catch the sunrise over the ruins.
+Ideally located near the Aguas Calientes train station and close to where the buses depart for the short ride to Machu Picchu, El MaPi Hotel by Inkaterra is perfect for travelers who want to catch the sunrise over the ruins.
 The modern and stylish hotel aims to be the best in its category and offers great value services and décor.
 It also boasts beautifully landscaped gardens and a hot tub where guests can relax at night with a cocktail after a delicious dinner.

 Prolongacion Imperio de Los Incas E - 34, Aguas Calientes